Rozapz/Health_Insurance_Cost_Prediction/README.md

 ![mean sex](Resources/mean_sex.png)

-Next lets take a look at the regions.
-Simlarly, they are close to each other but we can say that south east region is paying more but at the same time it has a higher BMI so we need to dig deeper
+Next, let's take a look at the regions.
+Similarly, they are close to each other but we can say that the southeast region is paying more but at the same time it has a higher BMI so we need to dig deeper

 ![mean region](Resources/mean_region.png)

 Now lets check if the number of children has any impact on our data.
-It seems that individual with 3 kids has to pay more, but still this is early to predict this.
+It seems that an individual with 3 kids has to pay more, but still, this is too early to predict this.

 ![mean childeren](Resources/mean_childeren.png)